Full Backup vs. Incremental Backup: What Are the Differences? - Qiling

 Restoring Speed Fastest Slow

-What files are backed up All files A full backup is required and all the files are incrementally backed up at a specified time after performing a full backup of the PC.
+What files are backed up All files A full backup is required, and all files are incrementally backed up at a specified time after a full backup of the PC.

 Duplicate files Lots of duplicates are stored.
 It doesn't save any duplicate files.